kadamwhite/talks/2018/wceu/slides.md

 ???

-a "the gist" quick-start guide,

-links to comprehensive documentation and a _copious_ set of examples and tutorials, including blog posts, video guides, and sample apps,
+a quick-start guide, links to comprehensive documentation, and a copious set of examples and tutorials, including blog posts, video guides, and sample apps,

 ---
 <!-- .slide: data-background-position="center top" data-background="images/redux-readme-before-proceeding.png" -->